euwbah/musescore-xen-tuner/DEVELOPMENT.md

 With these additional lookup entries, a ligatured spelling is implemented simply as an 'enharmonic spelling', and ligatures can be toggled with the enharmonic cycling operation.

-When creating/managing accidentals during up/down operations, this plugin favours spellings with lesser symbols.
+~~When creating/managing accidentals during up/down operations, this plugin favours spellings with lesser symbols.
 If for whatever reason, a ligatured spelling has more symbols than an non-ligatured one, the plugin will not automatically use the ligatured spelling.
-Thus, it only makes sense to define ligatures if the ligatured spellings will always have fewer symbols than the non-ligatured one.
+Thus, it only makes sense to define ligatures if the ligatured spellings will always have fewer symbols than the non-ligatured one.~~

+EDIT: as of v0.2.1, important ligatures allow forcing a set of ligatures to be used.

 -----

 ## Docking plugin

-In order to prevent recalculating/reparsing tuning config data, the plugin has to be persistent so that cached data live in memory.
+In order to prevent recalculating/reparsing tuning config data for every up/down/tune/cycle operation, the plugin has to be persistent so that cached data live in memory.

 See [this forum post](https://musescore.org/en/node/314928) about application-level shortcuts working in a `pluginType: "dock"` plugin.